subquery/documentation/docs/subquery_network/token/swap.md

-# Swap kSQT for USDC
+# Swap kSQT for SQT

 :::warning

-Now that the SubQuery Public Sale terms have been announced, we have stopped allowing swaps of USDC.e -> kSQT.
-You can still swap kSQT -> USDC.e, but we suggest waiting for when we retire Kepler when the mainnet launch.

-When we retire Kepler we will make it easy to swap your kSQT for SQT and move straight to the mainnet.
+Now that we have retired Kepler we will make it easy to swap your kSQT for SQT and move straight to the mainnet.
 This will be at a rate of 1:1.83 for kSQT:SQT - a 10% premium over the current price of kSQT.

 :::